Synapse-CodeX/Synapse-CodeX/README.md

 - 📫 How to reach me **debshuvra2005@gmail.com**

-- ⚡ Fun fact **I once trained a neural network to recognize my handwriting better than my professors can !**
+- ⚡ Fun fact **I once trained a neural network to recognize my handwriting better than my professors can!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">